Alternative Technology Advisory Group

 ATAG began evaluating rammed earth construction in July 2020.
 That focus grew to include adobe and compressed earth block as the New Mexico Earthen Building Materials Code was recognized by the group as the best available resource for earthen construction.
 The group's findings were sent to the Chief Building Official on November 6th:

-The Building Division then drafted an Amendment to Ordinance 2019-10 regarding earthen construction.
-Proposed Amendment XIII: Earthen Building Materials and Construction Code incorporates content from the New Mexico code, ATAG’s recommendations and the IBC code for adobe construction, resulting in a code for adobe, rammed earth and compressed earth block.
-See the proposed Amendment here.
+The Building Division then drafted an 2019-10 regarding earthen construction.
+Ordinance 2019-10 AMENDMENT PART XIII: Earthen Building Materials and Construction Code incorporates content from the New Mexico code, ATAG’s recommendations and the IBC code for adobe construction, resulting in a code for adobe, rammed earth and compressed earth block.
+See the Ordinance here.